 BIO:

-Khae Haskell is an interdisciplinary visual artist, draftsperson, and illustrator.
-Haskell has shown in a variety of venues throughout New York, including Established Gallery, The Governors Island Art Fair, The Old Stone House, The Other Art Fair, and Trestle Gallery.
+Khae Haskell is an interdisciplinary visual artist and draftsperson based in Brooklyn, NY.
 They received their MFA in Visual Art at Massachusetts College of Art and Design and their BA in Communications Design at Marymount Manhattan College.
 Haskell was awarded residencies at ChaShaMa North Artist Residency, Vermont Studio Center, and completed an art handling apprenticeship in the Crozier Fine Arts Apprenticeship Program.
-They have self published two books of their Decomposed drawings and are currently working on a book of their Flourished drawings.
-Haskell was recently awarded the Young Talent Award by the Affordable Art Fair and Arts Gowanus.
-They will be executing a site specific installation accompanied by a solo exhibition during the Affordable Art Fair in New York in March.
+They have self published two books of their Decomposed drawings and are currently working on their third book in the series of their Flourished drawings.
+Haskell was recently awarded the Young Talent Award by the Affordable Art Fair and Arts Gowanus where they executed a site-specific installation during the Affordable Art Fair in New York in March 2023.
+They are currently learning the art of Neon glass bending at Urbanglass in Brooklyn and works as an art handler for Christies Auction House NYC.
+They are working on a new site specific installation and exhibition to be executed next year, dates and details to be announced soon.

 Haskell’s Pronouns are They, Them, Theirs.